cursebreakers/rust_bucket/README.md

 `cargo run`

-Your bucket will be accessible via [http://0.0.0.0:1111/index](http://0.0.0.0:1111/index).
+Your bucket will be accessible via [http://localhost:1111/index](http://0.0.0.0:1111/index).
 It will also be accessible by any device connected to your local network at whatever your device's local IP is. *(Use crtl+c to quit serving.)*

+## Customizing your bucket

+*Instructions for editing your bucket appearance coming soon*

 ---
 # Credits & Acknowledgements